pytorch/xla/docs/source/learn/pytorch-on-xla-devices.md

 will be able to write to the cache, which can be useful when a shared cache mount is used for an SPMD workload.

-If you want to use persistent compilation cache in the multi process training(with `torch_xla.launch` or `xmp.spawn`), you should use the different path for different process.
+If you want to use the persistent compilation cache in multi-process training (with `torch_xla.launch` or `xmp.spawn`), you should use different paths for different processes.

 ``` python
 def _mp_fn(index):